 Your first step as a freelancer is to gather and report all sources of your income.
 If you're like many freelancers, you have many sources of income.

 Keeping track of all your income can be more difficult than if you were a traditional employee, in which case you'd get a single W-2 form for reporting purposes.
 As a freelancer, you're likely to get numerous 1099-NEC forms, (1099-MISC in prior years) one from each of your clients.
 If you receive payments through online payment services such as PayPal, you might receive a 1099-K. Payers will also send these forms to the IRS to report your income.

 When you're self-employed, you are your own boss—which is great news until tax time.
 In addition to regular income tax, freelancers are responsible for paying the self-employment tax of 15.3% in 2022.
 This tax represents the Social Security and Medicare taxes that businesses pay and that employees have taken out of their paychecks automatically.
 As a self-employed freelancer you are considered both the employee and the employer.

-The ultimate goal when you file your taxes is to reduce your liability to the lowest allowable amount.
+For most people, the ultimate goal when you file your taxes is to reduce your liability to the lowest allowable amount.
 As a freelancer, you'll likely have more business expenses than a typical employee, and you can take a number of tax deductions not commonly allowed as a regular employee.
-However, you're only allowed to take deductions ordinary and necessary for the operation of your business.
+However, you're only allowed to take deductions that are ordinary and necessary for the operation of your business.

 Typical deduction categories

-As a general rule of thumb, freelancers can write off expenses for:
+As a general rule of thumb, freelancers can write off many expenses including: